tavip/linux/Documentation/labs/kernel-uboot.rst

   qemu-systme-i386); this mode can take advantage of virtualization features if target and host are the same

-* a userspace based emulation that is suitable to checking programs built for an OS environment (e.g. qemu-arm-static, qemu-i386-status)
+* a userspace based emulation that is suitable to check programs built for an OS environment (e.g. qemu-arm-static, qemu-i386-status)

 .. attention:: In order to use the userspace based emulation you
 	       either need the full system library or to compile the